keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Introduction.md

 dataset: "https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/subsampled/8000?d=map&r=region&c=region"
 abstract: "This project was launched on 27 March 2020 by CeMM in close collaboration with the Medical University of Vienna.

 SARS-CoV-2 is the coronavirus causing COVID-19, the new disease that was first described in December 2019 [3].
 Our aim is to sequence 1,000 SARS-CoV-2 genomes isolated from Austrian COVID-19 patients.
 The Austrian viral genome data will be integrated into a global map of SARS-CoV-2 mutations.
 Laboratories from all around the world have contributed to this map by submitting data derived from local patients.
-This collaborative effort will help us learn more about the evolution of SARS-CoV-2, as well as the route of this pathogen from country to country.
+This collaborative effort will help us learn more about the evolution of SARS-CoV-2, as well as the route of this pathogen from country to country."

-Authors: Zsofia Keszei, Jakob-Wendelin Genger, Laura Alvarez, Andreas Bergthaler"

 ---